Cerceris rybyensis

-Cerceris rybyensis, the ornate tailed digger wasp, is a Palearctic species of solitary wasp from the family Crabronidae which specialised in hunting small to medium-sized mining bees.
+Cerceris rybyensis, the ornate tailed digger wasp, is a Palearctic species of solitary wasp from the family Philanthidae which specialised in hunting small to medium-sized mining bees.
 It is the type species of the genus Cerceris and was named as Sphex rybyensis by Carl Linnaeus in 1771.

 Description

 Cerceris rybyensis females measure 8-12mm in length, males measure 6-10mm.
 It has distinctive yellow and black bands on its abdomen, including a segment wide yellow band in the middle, and yellow tibia on the rear legs.

 Distribution

 Cerceris rybyensis is a Palearctic species which is found from southern England and the Iberian Peninsula in the west through most of Europe, including Scandinavia east to Japan.

 Habitat

 Cerceris rybyensis occurs in areas of sandy soils, both coastal and inland, but it can also be found in areas with heavier soils and in chalk grassland.
 It has even been recorded from a suburban garden in London.
 It often nests in association with other burrowing wasps and bees including the sand tailed digger wasp (Cerceris arenaria).